misha-idk/Memory_card/README.md

 # Memory_card
-The is my thirs ever program im posting this is not the best protect  yet
+The is my thirs ever program im posting.